 Automations

-Set up automated email workflows — welcome sequences, course drips, lead magnet delivery, and more.
+Build automated email workflows — welcome sequences, course drips, lead-magnet delivery, re-engagement, and more.

 What are automations?

 Automations are email workflows that run in the background.
-Set them up once, and they handle sending emails, applying tags, or triggering actions based on what your subscribers do.
+Set one up once, and it sends emails, applies tags, or branches based on what each subscriber does.

 Common use cases